kryonor/kryoscripts/README.md

 # frutils
- A collection of utility scripts I wrote
+ A collection of utility scripts I wrote using Powershell or Python